• Skip to primary navigation

 Do you have a favorite recipe that has been passed down from generation to generation in your family?
 These are usually some of the best recipes.
 Not only are they tasty, but they also bring wonderful memories with each bite.

-Cook in one pan
+Cook in one sheet pan

 But I think my favorite thing by far about this recipe is the fact that the entire meal is made in a single pan.
 Yes, that’s right.
-No need to worry about using a dozen pots and pans or having to make an additional side dish.
+No need to hassle about using a dozen pots and pans or having to make an additional side dish.

 I have a large family so when I discovered this cooking method, I thought it was brilliant. 🙂